 The Dissertation shall be the original work of the candidate and any plagiarism if found will disqualify in that Seminar Course.
 The aggregate length of the main body of the dissertation should be between 150-160 pages.
 The Dissertation has to be typed in A4 size white paper and the pages to be printed on one side.
 The margins to be left are 1" in left and 0.5" in right margin.
 The text in the main body should be in the Times New Roman font (size 12), with double-spacing.
 The footnotes should be in the Times New Roman font (size 10), with single-spacing.
 Students can choose Blue Book 19th Ed. style of citation after consulting with their supervisors.
 It must be followed in a uniform manner for the entire submission.
 The Cover page, Supervisor's Certificate, Student's Declaration and the manner of giving Acknowledgements shall be given as prescribed.
 The final copy of the Dissertation should be submitted in two multiple copies (hard bound) to the concerned Research Supervisor.
-In all the two copies of the Dissertation, the Declaration has to be e-mailed to concerned Research Supervisors' email id for plagiarism check.
+In all the two copies of the Dissertation, the Declaration Page & Certificate page should be original.
+Soft copy of the final draft of the Dissertation has to be e-mailed to concerned Research Supervisors' email id for plagiarism check.